Updated September 2020

-Children adopted through private agencies licensed by the Department of Public Welfare who meet the special needs criteria may be eligible for adoption assistance.
+Children adopted through private agencies licensed by the Department of Public Welfare or independently through attorneys and who meet the special needs criteria may be eligible for adoption assistance.
 The county agency determines eligibility based on federal and state law and regulation.

 WHAT SUPPORTS AND SERVICES ARE AVAILABLE?

 - What is the maximum basic monthly adoption assistance maintenance payment in Pennsylvania?

 Monthly adoption assistance maintenance payments cannot exceed the monthly foster care maintenance payment the child was receiving or would receive in foster care.
 The foster care maintenenance amount varies by county and is determined by the child’s needs and the allowable expenses for foster care maintenance reimbursement.

 - Does Pennsylvania provide specialized rates (based on the extraordinary needs of the child or the additional parenting skill needed to raise the child)?